Cold-pressed Linseed Oil & Milled Linseed for the Health of Dogs

 Flax Farm specialises in producing linseed (flax) We produce a range of cold-pressed linseed oil for and milled linseed for your horses, dogs and other animals including chickens.

-- Optimal nutrition – better for your horse
+- Optimal nutrition – better omega-3 levels; better for your dog

-- Pressed by us in West Sussex – you know you are getting the best
+- Pressed by us in West Sussex, we use it ourselves so you know you are getting the best

 Cold-pressed linseed oil